GamalHisham/Python_course/README.md

 # Python_course
-This course to learn basic in python
+This course to learn the basics in python